 We were walking high on the cliffs overlooking the Pacific Ocean in Southern California.
 The path was craggy, with breath-taking views over sparkling seas.
 My client was walking more slowly than usual.
 I had slowed down a couple of times, anxious to be responsive to her comfort and needs.
 About halfway through the walk, she shared with me the reason for her labored gait.
 Her foot was aching.
 She felt pain with each step.

 Several weeks earlier, she had noticed a little stone wedged into the corrugations of her shoe.
 At first, it was mildly uncomfortable, but she had not bothered to remove it.
-Instead, she chose to walk with that slightly irritating tap, tap as the stone came down on the hard surface when she crossed the road.
+Instead, she chose to walk with that slightly irritating noise as the stone came down on the hard surface when she crossed the road.
 In due course, she forgot about the stone.

-The day before this event, her elderly father had noticed the stone in her shoe.
+The day before our walking session together, her elderly father had noticed the stone in her shoe.
 Before she set out to get her daily 10,000 steps, he had suggested that she remove it.
 She pried it out with a strong stick, leaving a gaping hole where the hard stone had crushed the surrounding material.
-And that’s where her problem had started.

 It so happened that we had been discussing change.
 She had been contemplating some major changes in her life.
 I could see her courage growing each week, but she remained one big step away from taking the plunge.
 We’d been working to identify and address the fears that were stopping her.

 I’m sure that you will recognize this pattern.
 At some point, you become aware of a problem.
 Let’s say you’re putting on weight, or eating more than you should (or, more often, both).
 It could be something different, like relying on an evening drink, or yelling at your children in response to escalating work stress.
 You note the problem, and then continue with your life.
 The problem seems to disappear, merging into the background of frenetic activity that characterize our modern lives.